 I decided to leave the room.
 I walked around the room but I couldn't find the exit.
 Finally a woman pointed out a door in the corner to me.
 I walked outside, but suddenly realized I was in my stocking feet -- I had left my shoes inside.
 I walked back in and saw my black shoes sitting beneath a bench on the plush carpet.
 I picked them up and exited again.

-I went to a building where I knew Mike Walls was living.
+I went to a building where I knew my buddy Mike Walls was living.
 As I stood before the door to the building, I thought I heard Walls' voice telling me to go on in, but I didn't see Walls anywhere.
 Finally I saw him looking out the third or fourth floor window of the building next door.
 At the same time I saw him, I toppled through the open window of the door to the building where Walls lived.
 I could hardly stand up and I felt as if I were very intoxicated from alcohol.
 However, I didn't want Walls to think I had been drinking any alcohol and I hollered back to him that I was just acting that way.
 I had the feeling that he didn't believe me, but that he didn't really care one way or the other whether I was intoxicated.
 He was friendly and told me to go on up to his place, where his wife Connie and Howie (an obnoxious Portsmouth acquaintance) were.
 I appreciated Walls' friendliness.

 While I had been away, some of my mail had been delivered there.
 I picked up several large envelopes and headed up the stairs.
 Walls lived on the third or fourth floor and due to my feeling of intoxication, the climb was quite laborious.

 I finally reached Walls' apartment, walked in and sat down.
-I immediately began looking at my mail and opened a large envelope sent to me by Salvador Ibarra.
+I immediately began looking at my mail and opened a large envelope sent to me by my friend Salvador Ibarra.
 It contained several large pictures, probably 10 by 15 centimeters, which Salvador apparently had made himself.
 The first one I looked at had quite a bit of dark color, but I noticed in the center, depending on how I held the picture, I could see the outline of a person's head.
 When I held it a different way the outline changed and the head looked different.
 In fact at one angle, the head looked like that of Jesus Christ.
 At another angle it looked like a small boy, and other heads at other angles.